Cardinality Estimation of Subgraph Matching: A Filtering-Sampling Approach: Performance Evaluation

 \paragraph{Environment} \Fastest is implemented in C++.
 The source code of \Alley and \LSS were publicly available, and \NeurSC was obtained from the authors.
 Hyperparameters were set to their suggested default values.
 Experiments were conducted on a machine with two Intel Xeon Silver 4114 2.20GHz CPUs, an NVIDIA RTX 3090 Ti GPU, and 256GB memory.

 \paragraph{Datasets} We conduct experiments on real-world large-scale graph datasets used in previous works \cite{RapidExperiment, DAF, VEQ, NeurSC, Alley}.
-For fair comparison, query graphs were obtained from a comparative study on subgraph matching algorithms \cite{RapidExperiment}.
+For fair comparison, query graphs were obtained from a comparative study on subgraph matching algorithms \cite{RapidExperiment} if possible.
+Large query graphs for the \Dblp dataset ($\abs{V_q}=12, 20$) and query graphs for the \Yago dataset were generated via random walk.
+Since \Yago has edge labels, we extended our algorithm to handle edge-labeled graphs.
 We used an exact subgraph matching algorithm \DAF \cite{DAF} for obtaining the ground truth results.
 Since the computational cost for exact counting is extremely high, we only used the query graphs for which the exact count could be computed within 2 hours.
 The data graphs are listed in \autoref{tab:datastat}.

 \paragraph{Performance Measure} Accuracy is measured by \textit{q-error}~\cite{qerror}, defined as $\max\left(\frac{\max(1, w)}{\max(1, \hat{w})}, \frac{\max(1, \hat{w})}{\max(1, w)}\right)$, where $\hat{w}$ is the estimate and $w$ is the ground truth number of embeddings, as done in previous works \cite{GCare, Alley, LSS, NeurSC}.
 Efficiency is measured by average elapsed time per query.
 For \LSS and \NeurSC, we evaluated with five-fold cross-validation.